rsattar/ClusterPrePermissions/README.md

 - Events
 - Location

+## Update

+_With Apple's new review guidelines, you'll need to include usage descriptions for *each* of the frameworks that ClusterPrePermissions supports, whether or not you're actually using them.
+See [Issue #34](https://github.com/clusterinc/ClusterPrePermissions/issues/34#issuecomment-257781081) for more info._

 # Why use Pre-Permissions?

 On iOS, when your code tries to access the Camera Roll or the Address Book, the system automatically shows an alert to the user.